What Was the Seed Drill Used For?

 The time and labor savings provided by the seed drill had a significant impact on agriculture.
 It increased productivity and efficiency, allowing farmers to produce more food with less effort.
 This not only benefited the farmers themselves but also had broader societal implications, as it helped to alleviate food scarcity and contribute to the overall development and progress of civilizations.

-See also Best sanding drum for drill press
+See also Best impact drill for electricians

 Reduction in Soil Erosion